 When the person you care about is not in immediate danger of attempting suicide, you can also support them by encouraging them to create a plan to stay safe when a crisis arises.
 If they’re already working with a counselor or mental health professional, they may already have a safety plan in place.

 In general, a safety plan is an individualized plan that reviews how to cope when suicidal feelings get stronger.
 It can include warning signs to pay attention to, specific people or hotlines to reach out to, and actions including removing certain objects from the home, refraining from isolating yourself, and engaging in certain activities like painting, singing, spending time with a pet, or watching a movie.

 It can also include things like creating a “hope box” that is filled with items or reminders of what is beautiful in your life and what there is to keep living for.

 There are several organizations focused on suicide prevention where you can find more information, including:

 - American Foundation for Suicide Prevention, which offers connections to local chapters, support groups, and information

 - Suicide Prevention Resource Center is a federally supported resource center that offers training, consultation, logistical support, and information

-- Suicide awareness voices of education which raises public awareness and offers training and grief support groups
+- Suicide awareness voices of education that raise public awareness and offer training and grief support groups

 Get support for yourself